King Cares Service Program

 - NEW COVENANT SOUP KITCHEN: Students work with the Service Learning faculty and staff to bake cookies in the LS kitchen.
 They then assist in serving dinner as well as the desserts they created at the New Covenant Soup Kitchen in downtown Stamford.

 - WESTOVER & FRANKLIN COMMONS PRESCHOOL: Students read, play, and do art projects with children ages 3-5 years old at the Westover & Franklin Common Preschools in Stamford.
 We also bring books to read and leave them to add to their classroom library.

-Outside of the classroom, Middle School students have the opportunity to participate in ongoing service opportunities through our partnership with the Stamford Boys & Girls Club Yerwood Center.
-Students work with children ages PreK-Grade 3 on homework, arts and crafts, as well as other community projects around the Stamford community.
+Outside of the classroom, Middle School students have the opportunity to participate in ongoing service opportunities after school through our partnership with the Stamford Boys & Girls Club Yerwood Center as well as other community projects around the Stamford community.
 Students can continue their outreach within the school day by joining the King Cares Club that meets during the Middle School Club period.

 In high school, there are numerous student-run clubs and activities that address causes ranging from homelessness and hunger to literacy and the environment.